 Blood testing for stroke patients as a clinical workflow tool to improve patient care and reduce hospital costs, by empowering clinicians with new information.

 ISCDx, differentiates cardioembolic from large artery atherosclerosis cause of stroke to improve secondary prevention and reduce cryptogenic or "unknown" cause of stroke.

-The BASE clinical trial recruited patients to develop and validate blood tests covering ischemic stroke, atrial fibrillation, transient ischemic attacks, and transient neurological events.
+The BASE clinical trial recruited patients to develop and validate blood tests covering 2 million US hospital presentations for ischemic stroke, atrial fibrillation, transient ischemic attacks, and transient neurological events.